 - Recent Mergers & Acquisitions

 - Company Profiles, Product Portfolios and SWOT for Top Competitors

 - COVID19 Impact Analysis

-TRAUMA DEVICES MARKET SHARE INSIGHT
+U.S. TRAUMA DEVICES MARKET SHARE INSIGHT

 In 2018, DePuy Synthes held the leading position in the U.S. trauma device market.
-DePuy Synthes makes devices, instruments and implants used for the surgical treatment of bone disease or trauma.
-It operates through five product groups: trauma, spine, cranio-maxillofacial, biomaterials and power tools.
-From the skull to the foot, the company develops, produces and markets products for the surgical fixation, correction and regeneration of the skeleton and related soft tissues.
+DePuy Synthes makes devices, instruments, and implants used for the surgical treatment of bone disease or trauma.
+It operates through five product groups: trauma, spine, craniomaxillofacial, biomaterials, and power tools.
+From the skull to the foot, the company develops, produces, and markets products for the surgical fixation, correction, and regeneration of the skeleton and related soft tissues.
 It works closely with the AO Foundation, a not-for-profit research organization specializing in osteosynthesis.

 In 2018, Stryker held the second-leading position in the U.S. trauma device market.
 Stryker is relatively strong in the plate and screw market with sales of its VariAx™ distal radius locking plate system.
-Stryker also carry its AxSOS Plating Systems, which treat small bone fractures as well as proximal humeral plates.
+Stryker also carries its AxSOS Plating Systems, which treat small bone fractures as well as proximal humeral plates.
 Like other major orthopedic companies, Stryker experienced reduced hospital business during the recession years of 2008 and 2009 but has since seen recovery and kept itself stable in this market.